-Technological advancements in healthcare and surgery have made it possible for some surgeries to be performed with robotics.
+Technological advancements in healthcare and surgery have made it possible for some surgeries to be performed with the assistance of robotics.
 Please be assured that your surgeon is always precisely controlling all robotic movements with enhanced precision and care.

 If your Chippenham surgeon has recommended you for robotic surgery, potential benefits include:

 - Fewer complications

 - Smaller incisions with minimal scarring

 If you suffer from a condition that requires surgery, call Chippenham Hospital today to find a surgeon who can assist you at 804-320-DOCS (3627).